BrickBot/leJOS-RCX/README.md

 A tiny Java Virtual Machine for the Lego MindStorms RCX, containing a VM for Java bytecodes and additional software to load and run Java programs.

 ## Notes
-* The source code as available in the leJOS RCX repository on SourceForge does not successfully finish a complete build; this project attempts to remediate that
+The source code as available in the leJOS RCX repository on SourceForge does not successfully and reliably finish a complete build.
+The following initial updates have been implemented by Matthew Sheets in an effort to be able to reliably build the project:
 * The librcx float code has been updated based on the latest patches in brickOS
+* During builds, CodePacker random size-packing testing would randomly fail to generate a valid file that could be used by the linker, especially for small firmware sizes
 * There is an unfortunate mixing and matching of ant and make; as such some configuration settings must be made in multiple places
 * Configuration settings
   - Build configurations are set to support Debian/Ubuntu to provide support for the greatest number of use cases
     + Linux, both 32-bit and 64-bit
     + Windows, via both Windows Subsystem for Linux and as a Hyper-V "Quick Create" option
-  - The "vision.jar" target is disabled for now due to dependencies on deprecated package com.sun.image.codec.jpeg
-  - Floating point arithmetic is currently disabled due to an internal error thrown by the h8300-hms-gcc cross-compiler
   - In build.properties
     + Change the "lejos.ostype" property according to your particular platform type
     + Firmware building, which requires the h8/300 cross-toolchain is currently configured to be built by default; comment out the property "build.lejos.firmware" to skip this